-Recently we talked to a CRES client who is the listing agent for a property.
+Recently we talked to a CRES member who is the listing agent for a property.
 He recently learned that the buyer may back out because of a low appraisal.
 He wanted to know if the seller gets a copy of the appraisal.

 Who Gets Copies of a Low Appraisal

 The seller often does not generally get a copy of the appraisal, but they can request one.
 The CRES Risk Management legal advice team noted that an appraisal is material to a transaction and like a property inspection report for a purchase, it needs to be provided to the seller, whether or not the sale closes.

 A number of factors can lead to a low appraisal, some of which are out of a seller’s hands.
 Over-inflated prices or a number of foreclosures in the area can both affect appraisals as can rising or declining market values.

 Being prepared in advance for the appraisal can help.
 While the house doesn’t have to be spotless, you don’t want clutter keeping the appraiser from getting to or seeing anything in the house, yard or garage.
 In addition, having any necessary documents available and organized helps the process along.
 Sometimes it’s a matter of preparing the seller for appraisals regarding upgrades they made, and setting realistic expectations based on what they see on Zillow or other sites.